iChris/chrisennsdotcom/src/posts/where-the-rules-are-made-up-and-the-points-don’t-matter.md

   - analytics
   - data
 ---
-Again with the Uncle Dave linking - this time on [website analytics](https://daverupert.com/2022/04/server-side-vs-client-side-analytics/):
+Again linking to Uncle Dave - this time on [website analytics](https://daverupert.com/2022/04/server-side-vs-client-side-analytics/):

 > If I, or some hypothetical manager, put too much stock into these metrics I could see it causing a firestorm of reprioritization based on bot traffic.
 We’d be chasing the tail of a health check bot somewhere in Germany.